Category: Offender Management

-Refer procedure - Parole Orders and appendix - Parole Board Report Guidelines.
+Refer procedure - Parole Applications and Orders and appendix - Parole Board Report Operational Practice Instruction.

 When a prisoner is serving a sentence for a federal offence/s it is the Commonwealth Attorney-General's Department who are responsible for determining if a parole order will be granted.

 Prisoners serving a sentence for a federal offence/s do not need to apply for parole as consideration will occur automatically.
 To assist the decision maker in determining whether the prisoner should be released to parole the Commonwealth Attorney-General's Department is to be provided a parole report.
 In most instances the Commonwealth Attorney-General's Department will formally request a report reviewing the prisoner's progress through the correctional episode.
 If a request is not received a parole report must be provided at least four months prior to the prisoner's parole eligibility date.

 Parole reports for the Commonwealth Attorney-General's Department must include a recommendation as to whether the prisoner is considered suitable for release to parole, regardless of the length of sentence.

 Refer Part 1B of the Crimes Act 1914.

 Federal parole reports should be prepared as a word document and forwarded to the Commonwealth Attorney-General's Department.
 The report is NOT to be entered in the Offender Boards and Committees section in IOMS, as the report is not considered by a Queensland parole board.
 Rather, a copy of the report is to be attached in IOMS in the Offender Details > Attachment section.